 Home

 Another good reason for basing your boat in the Algarve is accessibility.
-Faro Airport is right in the centre of the region, and offers regular affordable direct flights to over 60 destinations.
+Faro Airport is right in the centre of the region, and offers regular and affordable direct flights to over 60 destinations.

 Cruising The Algarve – A Brief Guide Sailing West to East